← Back to Blog

 1. Introvrs: Best for Anyone Who Matched on Bumble BFF and Made Zero Actual Friends

-2. Meetup: Best for In-Person Group Connections
+2. Meetup: In-Person Group Events

-3. Discord: Best for Interest-Based Community
+3. Discord: Interest-Based Group Chat

-4. Friended: Newer App Worth Trying
+4. Friended: A Newer Conversational App

-5. Reddit Communities: Underrated for Connection
+5. Reddit Communities: Async Text-Based Forums

 Boo App Review: Personality Matching for Friendship